 During Key Stage 2, pupils learn about themselves as growing and changing individuals with their own experiences and ideas, and as members of their communities.
 They become more mature, independent and self-confident.
 They learn about the wider world and the interdependence of communities within it.
 They develop their sense of social justice and moral responsibility and begin to understand that their own choices and behaviour can affect local, national or global issues and political and social institutions.
 They learn how to take part more fully in school and community activities.
 As they begin to develop into young adults, they face the changes of puberty and transfer to secondary school with support and encouragement from their school.
 They learn how to make more confident and informed choices about their health and environment; to take more responsibility, individually and as a group, for their own learning; and to resist bullying.

 We are also a Rainbow Flag school.
-This is a national assurance framework for schools and colleges. which focuses on positive LGBT+ (lesbian, gay, bisexual, trans, plus other related identities), inclusion and visibility.
-It is a commitment from the school to improve the lives of all the young people that we work with as well as any LGBT+ young people in our care, those from LGBT+ families, and LGBT+ staff members.
+This is a national assurance framework for schools and colleges. which focuses on positive LGBTQIA+ (lesbian, gay, bisexual, trans, plus other related identities), inclusion and visibility.
+It is a commitment from the school to improve the lives of all the young people that we work with as well as any LGBTQIA+ young people in our care, those from LGBTQIA+ families, and LGBT+ staff members.

 We are also working towards the gold level for Rights Respecting Schools' Award which means young people and the school community learn about children’s rights, putting them into practice every day.
 The Award is not just about what children do but also, importantly, what adults do.
 In Rights Respecting Schools children’s rights are promoted and realised, adults and children work towards this goal together.

 More information can be found using the links below.